uhicapstone/capstone_solidity_contracts/README.md

 3. **View Logs and Results**
    The test output will show which tests passed or failed.
 Adjust parameters as needed for debugging or verbosity.

-## Set it up Yourself

-### Prerequisites

-- Foundry
-- Node.js & npm

-### Installation Steps

-1. Clone the repository.
-2. Run `make build-contracts` to install dependencies and build the contracts.
-3. In `operator` directory, run `pnpm install` to install dependencies for the operator.
-4. Run `make deploy-to-anvil` at the project root to set up a local environment with EigenLayer and Uniswap V4 contracts.
-5. Run `make start-anvil` to start a local Anvil testchain.
-6. In `operator`, run `pnpm dev` to start the operator.
-7. In `operator`, run `pnpm create-task <number_of_tasks>` to create tasks and inspect operator logs.

-By following these steps, you can develop, test, and iterate on the Dynamic LP Assurance Hook locally, verifying fee calculations, liquidity distributions, and IL compensations in a controlled and replicable environment.